Checking for understading

 Well, not necessarily.

-My Diagnostic Questions co-founder, Simon, and I tested this a few years ago.
+My Diagnostic Questions co-founder, Simon, and I researched this a few years ago.
 We asked 10,000 students a bunch of multiple-choice maths questions and asked them to rate how confident they felt in each of their answers.
 Hence, for each student, we had a measure of actual understanding (the proportion of questions they got correct) and a measure of their perception of understanding (their average confidence rating).
 The results looked like this:

 Sure, there is a positive correlation.
 But look at the spread.
 The key point is that for any given level of confidence, we cannot be sure of actual understanding.
 So, any question that ascertains students’ perception of their understanding – Does that make sense?
 Is everybody happy? etc – is likely to be a poor proxy for actual understanding.